OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 and define the hook with ``onehook create`` command.

+.. important:: VMs are created upon two API calls one.vm.allocate and one.template.instantiate you have to hook on both calls to emulate the ON=CREATE hook for VMs.

 In general, any create/remove hook can be migrated using the following template:

 .. code::